 The Dental Prosthetic

-- Denture: Anywhere from four to eight dental implants and a denture can replace the top or bottom arch of teeth.
+• Denture: Anywhere from four to eight dental implants and a denture can replace the top or bottom arch of teeth.
 We offer both snap on dentures and permanent screw-in dentures to replace all of your teeth.
+Ask us about our implant-supported dentures.

 Are you ready to replace your lost tooth or missing teeth using dental implants?
-Please call us at 803-400-8729 to request a dental implant consultation at our Columbia, SC dental office.
-To learn more about our dental implant services, see:
+Please call us at 803-400-8729 to request a dental implant consultation at our Columbia, SC, dental office.
+We serve St. Andrews, West Columbia, and all Lexington and Richland County.
+To learn more about our dental implant services, visit: